Picki Logo

 Not all 50 suburbs in City of Newcastle will suit the same investment strategy.
 The divergence across suburbs is driven by factors including median price, recent growth trajectory, proximity to employment, and local supply conditions.

 New Lambton (recent growth delta: +0.1%) versus Fletcher (NSW) (median: $1.2M) illustrates the contrast between momentum-driven and stability-focused suburbs within the same LGA.
-At the entry level, Kotara at around $961K offers a significantly lower barrier compared to established pockets of the LGA.
+At the entry level, Birmingham Gardens at around $965K offers a significantly lower barrier compared to established pockets of the LGA.

 Suburb-level analysis is essential in City of Newcastle.
 Our detailed suburb scores factor in price trends, rental yields, vacancy rates, and demographic indicators for each of the 50 suburbs to help investors match their strategy to the right micro-market.